Infraste03/KGE_RS/fashion_generalization/alternate_learning/sasrec_fashion_seeds_results/READM.md

 The reported values correspond to mean ± standard deviation across the independent seed runs.

-These results are used as the Fashion v1 standalone baseline for comparison with the alternate-learning architectures.
+These results are used as the Fashion-Random standalone baseline for comparison with the alternate-learning architectures.

-Fashion v3 multi-seed results will be added once the corresponding experiments are completed.
+Fashion-Heavy multi-seed results will be added once the corresponding experiments are completed.